travelping/tetrapak/README.md

                   "X==1" or "is_atom(A)" or "(X==2) or (Y==2)"

-If you want to debug some function by tetrapak or tetrapak tasks yourself (or if your application shows different behaviour in a test case for example):

-It is possible invoke a redbug-like RTP pattern with a tetrapak start:
+If you want to debug some function by tetrapak or tetrapak tasks yourself (or if your application shows different behaviour in a test case for example), it is possible invoke a redbug-like RTP pattern with a 'tetrapak start':

     DEBUG_SPEC="tetrapak_task"